kgarczewski/nbp-currency-exchange-api/README.md

-Sure!
-Here's an example of what you could include in your README.md file to help users run your project with Docker:

 ## Currency Exchange API

 This is a simple REST API built using Flask that exposes endpoints for querying average exchange rates and buy/sell rates for currencies from the Narodowy Bank Polski's public APIs.